Explorers 2022-2023

 Hat Piece Collected = Faithful

-Story Table – Rebuilding the Walls of Jerusalem & Learning the Gate Names
+Story Table: Rebuilding the Walls and Gates of Jerusalem

 Lunch: Pizza, Apple Juice and Fruit Tray